rudyyazdi/run-of-the-mill/README.md

 - All the secrets for deployment, the organization and the region needs to be inside github actions secrets for CI/CD deployment.
 - The latest possible version of each library need to be used.
 - All the parts need to be in terraform so an identical app should be able to be created at any point just by directing aws to another organization.
+- `api/schema.graphql` is final and does not need to change.

 ## API